ANPL: Towards Natural Programming with Interactive Decomposition: Human Studies

 \paragraph{Design.} 1) Each participant is randomly assigned a set of non-overlapping ARC problems.
-The number of problems is different per participants depending on their preferred committments.
-2) There are two systems: system \textbf{A}, the \xname/, and system \textbf{B}, the original ChatGPT (GPT-3.5-turbo).
-Participants can interact with system B arbitrarily, including inspecting and changing Python programs manually.
-However, they cannot implement a whole Python function from scratch without interacting with system B. 3) As the programming level of participants can have a significant impact on their ability to solve ARC tasks, for each task, each participant used both system A and system B, presented in random order.
-5) The participants were informed that the first interaction is crucial in order to minimize the impact of subsequent interactions.
+The number of problems is different per participant depending on their preferred commitments.
+2) There are two systems: System \textbf{A}, the \xname/, and System \textbf{B}, the original ChatGPT (GPT-3.5-turbo).
+Participants can interact with System B arbitrarily, including inspecting and changing Python programs manually.
+However, they cannot implement a whole Python function from scratch without interacting with System B. 3) As the programming level of participants can have a significant impact on their ability to solve ARC tasks, for each task, each participant used both System A and System B, presented in random order.
+4) The participants were informed that the first interaction is crucial in order to minimize the impact of subsequent interactions.
+The programming interface of System A is shown in Figure~\ref{fig:ui} and System B shares a similar interface to System A.

 \paragraph{Procedure.} Given a set of tasks, participants can decide on the order in which to complete them, as they may need to start with simpler ones first.
-Participants are asked to solve the problem by programming (or interacting) with system A (or B) to get a Python program to solve the task.
-A soft time limit is 30 minutes is enforced.
+Participants are asked to solve the problem by programming (or interacting) with System A (or B) to get a Python program to solve the task.
+A soft time limit is 30 minutes which means that participants are suggested to give up after a 30-minute try.
 The held-out test input-output examples provided in ARC are used to check the correctness of the generated Python program, and participants can use additional input-output examples to debug their program.
-Participants are shown some prompt templates for using system B, while no prompts are needed in system A.
+Participants are shown some prompt templates for using System B, while no prompts are needed in System A.